Bulgaria: Economy

 After several consecutive years of high growth, repercussions of the 2008 financial crisis resulted in a 3.6% contraction of GDP in 2009 and increased unemployment.
 Positive growth was restored in 2010 but intercompany debt exceeded $59 billion, meaning that 60% of all Bulgarian companies were mutually indebted.
 By 2012, it had increased to $97 billion, or 227% of GDP.
 The government implemented strict austerity measures with IMF and EU encouragement to some positive fiscal results, but the social consequences of these measures, such as increased income inequality and accelerated outward migration, have been "catastrophic" according to the International Trade Union Confederation.

 Siphoning of public funds to the families and relatives of politicians from incumbent parties has resulted in fiscal and welfare losses to society.
-Bulgaria ranks 71st in the Corruption Perceptions Index and experiences the worst levels of corruption in the European Union, a phenomenon that remains a source of profound public discontent.
+Bulgaria ranked 71st in the Corruption Perceptions Index in 2017 and experiences the worst levels of corruption in the European Union, a phenomenon that remains a source of profound public discontent.
 Along with organised crime, corruption has resulted in a rejection of the country's Schengen Area application and withdrawal of foreign investment, though the country officially became a full member of the zone in January 2025.
 Government officials reportedly engage in embezzlement, influence trading, government procurement violations and bribery with impunity.
 Government procurement in particular is a critical area in corruption risk.
 An estimated 10 billion leva ($5.99 billion) of state budget and European cohesion funds are spent on public tenders each year; nearly 14 billion ($8.38 billion) were spent on public contracts in 2017 alone.
 A large share of these contracts are awarded to a few politically connected companies amid widespread irregularities, procedure violations and tailor-made award criteria.
 Despite repeated criticism from the European Commission, EU institutions refrain from taking measures against Bulgaria because it supports Brussels on a number of issues, unlike Poland or Hungary.

+Currency

+From 1880 to 2026, the Bulgarian National Bank issued its own national currency, lev, which was pegged to the euro at a rate of 1.95583 leva per euro.
+When Bulgaria joined the EU in 2007 it committed to join the eurozone and replace its currency, the lev, with the euro.
+In February 2025, the country officially requested off-cycle assessments of their convergence by the European Commission and ECB to determine the country's readiness.
+The 2025 convergence reports published on 4 June 2025 concluded that Bulgaria met the convergence criteria.
+On 8 July 2025, the European Parliament endorsed Bulgaria's entry in the eurozone and the Council of the European Union adopted the final three legislative acts required for the admission.

+Bulgaria adopted the euro as currency, becoming a part of the euro area on 1 January 2026.
+The lev and euro were in dual circulation until 31 January 2026; after 1 February 2026, the euro has been the nation's sole currency.